The Real Estate Investment Structure Taxation Review: Italy

 i Tax regime applicable to RE SPVs

-As mentioned in Section V.i, the Revenue Agency has recently clarified that RE SPVs are subject to the same tax regime as vehicles for securitisation of receivables under Law No. 130, and that guidelines issued in the past for the securitisation of receivables are also relevant for real estate securitisation.133
+As mentioned in Section V.i, the Revenue Agency has confirmed that RE SPVs are subject to the same tax regime as vehicles for securitisation of receivables under Law No. 130.114

 There is growing interest in the real estate industry for such investment vehicles.
-During 2020, several real estate transactions with RE SPVs were performed, and others are expected to be launched in 2021 due to the recent clarifications published by the Revenue Agency that give more certainty to the tax framework.
+During 2020 and 2021, several real estate transactions with RE SPVs were performed, and others are expected to be launched in 2022.
+Indeed, the tax framework has been confirmed by the Revenue Agency.

-ii Exemption of Italian-sourced dividends and capital gains derived by EU undertakings for collective investment
+ii Exemption of Italian source dividends and capital gains derived by EU undertakings for collective investment

 - foreign UCIs compliant with Directive 2009/65/EC (the UCITS Directive); or

-- foreign UCIs (not compliant with Directive 2009/65/EC) established in an EU Member State or EEA Member State, allowing for an adequate exchange of information for tax purposes and whose manager is subject to regulatory supervision in the country where it is established pursuant to Directive 2011/61/EU (the AIFM Directive).
+- foreign UCIs not compliant with Directive 2009/65/EC established in an EU or EEA Member State, allowing for an adequate exchange of information for tax purposes and whose manager is subject to regulatory supervision in the country where it is established pursuant to Directive 2011/61/EU (the AIFM Directive).

-Such provision counters the less favourable treatment applied to dividends and capital gains realised by foreign UCIs compared to national UCIs.
-Indeed, dividends and capital gains realised by a UCI established in Italy are exempt from corporate tax, although UCIs are, in principle, taxable entities for Italian corporate tax purposes.
+Such provisions counter the less favourable treatment previously applied to dividends and capital gains realised by foreign UCIs compared with national UCIs that are exempt from taxes.

-Traditionally characterised by REIFs managed by resident management companies, the regulated market in investments in Italian real estate has seen the development and growth in the past few years of investments carried out through REIFs managed by non-resident EU-passported AIFMs and Italian real estate SICAFs, especially by foreign investors.
-However, as a market practice, and also in respect of tax considerations related to VAT management and permanent establishment issues, REIFs managed by resident management companies are still the preferred investment structure for foreign investors.
+Traditionally characterised by REIFs managed by resident management companies, the regulated market in investments in Italian real estate has seen the development and growth in the past few years of investments carried out through REIFs managed by non-resident EU-passported AIFMs.
+However, as a market practice, and also in respect of tax considerations relating to VAT management and PE issues, REIFs managed by resident management companies are still the preferred investment structure for foreign investors.

 ii Covid-19 measures affecting the Italian real estate market

-Moreover, with respect to the hotel industry, an option has been introduced for a 'tax-free' revaluation for legal and tax purposes of real estate assets owned, leased or used by entities carrying out hotel and thermal activities during the fiscal years 2020 and 2021.143 In this respect, a new authentic interpretation rule sets out that the revaluation applies to subjects operating in hotel and thermal sectors in relation to properties leased under a lease agreement or a lease of going concern.144 The increased value of real estate assets is relevant both for the depreciation (allowing higher depreciations for corporate income taxes purposes) and for the determination of capital gains on disposal (on condition of a four-year lock-up period).
-The reserve arising from the revaluation would be taxable in the event of distribution, unless a tax of 10 per cent were paid.
+Moreover, in respect of the hotel industry, an option has been introduced for a 'tax-free' revaluation for accounting and tax purposes of real estate assets of entities carrying out hotel and thermal activities, to be executed in the fiscal years 2020 and 2021.117 In this respect, a specific authentic interpretation rule sets out that the revaluation may be applied also by subjects operating in hotel and thermal sectors in relation to properties leased to them under a lease agreement or a lease of going concern.118 The reserve arising from the revaluation would be taxable in the event of distribution, unless a tax of 10 per cent were paid.
 This measure represents an important boost for the tourism sector, which has been very badly hit by the emergency.

-A second revaluation regime was introduced in August 2020, which allows for the revaluation of single real estate assets resulting from financial statements ongoing as of December 2019.
-The revaluation must be carried out in the financial statement of the year beginning 31 December 2020,145 and the higher value attributed to real estate assets deriving from the revaluation may also be recognised for tax purposes by applying a 3 per cent substitute tax in lieu of ordinary corporate income taxes (IRES and IRAP) starting from 2021 (e.g., for depreciation purposes).
-In addition, as part of the revaluation regime, a lock-up period of four years has been provided for the determination of capital gains on disposal of assets.
+A second revaluation regime was introduced allowing the revaluation of single real estate assets resulting from 2019 financial statements.
+The revaluation could be executed in the 2020 financial statements,119 and the higher value attributed to real estate assets deriving from the revaluation could also be recognised for tax purposes by applying a 3 per cent substitute tax in lieu of ordinary corporate income taxes (IRES and IRAP).
+This regime has been amended by the 2022 Budget Law with reference to intangible activities.120

-In any case, the government is expected to adopt additional measures specifically aimed at the real estate sector, which, although not the government's main concern in managing the country's exit from the emergency caused by the pandemic, is recognised as being undoubtedly a central pillar of the relaunch of the Italian economy.
+In any case, the government is expected to adopt additional measures specifically aimed at the real estate sector, which is recognised as being undoubtedly a central pillar of the relaunch of the Italian economy.

 2 Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No. 1060/2009 and (EU) No. 1095/2010, implemented in Italy by Legislative Decree No. 44 of 4 March 2014 (Legislative Decree No. 44/2014).